cwcyau/hdruk-phd-handbook/course_docs/programme/progression.md

 ### Public-Patient Review

-HDRUK is heavily invested in ensuring the public is consulted about the research that it undertakes.
+HDR UK is heavily invested in ensuring the public is consulted about the research that it undertakes.
 You will present your proposals to a specially convened public-patient advisory group and respond to feedback as part of your proposal development.

 ## Additional Guidance